-For FIT MF COBOL, the version control software is an application through which users approve changes.
+For FIT MF COBOL, the Endevor version control software is an application through which users approve changes.
 This version control software is also used to move changed program files into the Production environment.
 This version control software will not allow changes to be migrated from the Acceptance environment into Production until the changes have been approved.
 Access to migrate changes to Production via the version control software change control software is limited based on job responsibility, which does not include developers.

-- 1. Inspected application software change procedures and determined that they were documented and included requirements for authorization, testing, documentation, and approval. - 2.
-Inspected access groups and inquired of ISS management and determined that access to source code for internally developed programs was commensurate with job responsibilities, and individuals with the ability to develop code were not permitted access to the test or production environments. - 3.
-Inspected the list of users with access to the version control software used for FedInvest and customized reports and determined that access to the source code was commensurate with job responsibilities, and that individuals with the ability to develop code were not permitted access to the test or production environments. - 4.
-Inspected a selection of change records in HPSM and determined that HPSM was used to log, track, and monitor application software changes. - 5.
+- 1. Inspected application software change procedures and determined that they were documented and included requirements for authorization, testing, and documentation. - 2.
+Inspected the list of version control software access rights for the groups that had been granted permissions to access source code and compared the users in those groups to their job titles in the Fiscal Service Staff List and determined that access to source code for internally developed programs was commensurate with job responsibilities and individuals with the ability to develop code were not permitted access to the test or production environments. - 3.
+Inspected the list of users with access to the version control software used for FedInvest and customized reports and determined that access to the source code was commensurate with job responsibilities and that individuals with the ability to develop code were not permitted access to the test or production environments. - 4.
+Inspected a selection of change records in ESM/ServiceNow and determined that ESM/ServiceNow was used to log, track, and monitor application software changes. - 5.
 For a selection of application software changes, inspected supporting documentation and determined that the changes were tested and approved. - 6.
-Inspected the version control software access permissions and determined that access permissions to migrate changes to the production environment were restricted and commensurate with job responsibilities, and access to migrate changes was limited to non-development personnel in ISS.
+Inspected the list of version control software access rights for the groups that had been granted permissions to migrate source code and compared the users in those groups to their job titles in the Fiscal Service Staff List and determined that access permissions to migrate changes to the production environment were restricted and commensurate with job responsibilities and that access to migrate changes was limited to non-development personnel in ISS.